 The water of the Aldeyjarfoss waterfall flows from the Vatnajökull glacier so I decided against trying to find a place to swim-freeze.

 However, this particularity makes the water milky blue.
 You can see it well on the picture below of the river section above the waterfall.

 Further upstream is another waterfall: Hrafnabjargafoss.
 It is 3km more on the F-road but the access to the best viewpoints is more difficult.

 If you want to photograph the waterfall with best light at sunrise and sunset or during the night with the northern lights, you need to stay close by.

 On the Road from Godafoss to Aldeyjarfoss you can find:

-- Bardardalur - the closest option, small holiday homes - Check out photos and latest prices
+- Bardardalur - the closest option, small holiday homes - Check out photos and availability

-- The Kidagil Guesthouse - just a little bit further with nice rooms and a good restaurant - Check out photos and latest prices
+- The Kidagil Guesthouse - just a little bit further with nice rooms and a good restaurant - Check out photos and availability

-- The Sandhaugar Guesthouse, still on the same road, but a bit closer to Godafoss - Check out photos and latest prices
+- The Sandhaugar Guesthouse, still on the same road, but a bit closer to Godafoss - Check out photos and availability